 Cognitive Behavioral Therapy (CBT)

-CBT focuses on how thoughts, feelings, and behaviors influence one another.
-By changing negative thought patterns, patients can improve emotional regulation and decision-making.
-It’s highly effective for depression, anxiety, PTSD, and more.
+CBT focuses on the connection between thoughts, feelings, and behaviors.
+By changing negative thought patterns, patients can regulate emotions and improve decision-making.
+It’s effective for depression, anxiety, PTSD, and more.

 Common CBT Techniques: